PDA-UR/Sketchable-Interaction/SI-Linking-Prototype/silang_link_doc/link.md

 A <-> B => property_of_A, property_of_B # bidirectional

 # short forms if property_of_A equals property_of_B
 A -> B => property
+A <-> B => property

+# example with position property
+A -> B => position
 ```

 ## Directionality

-### Unidirectional Linkage-Graphs
+### Unidirectional Linking-Graphs
 The easiest way to link regions is by establishing a unidirectional link.
-Using the example from above again, regions A and B are linked according to their *position* property, however now it is specified that the relationship is unidirectional.
+Using the example from above again, regions A and B are unidirectionally linked according to their *position* property.
 Therefore, the position property of A is linked to the position property of B.
 In *silang*, this is expressed as:
 ```
 A -> B => position, position  # or A -> B => position for short
 ```
-Therefore, moving A in a direction has immediately move B into that direction as well.
+Therefore, moving A in a direction immediately causes B to move in that direction as well.
-But due to the link being unidirectional, moving B directly has no affect on A whatsoever.
+But due to the link being unidirectional, moving B directly has no effect on A whatsoever.

 <!-- include current prototype example image -->

-### Bidirectional Linkage-Graphs
+### Bidirectional Linking-Graphs
 When expanding on the example in the previous section so that movement of B also triggers movement of A, then a bidirectional linking relationship is necessary.
 Therefore, A and B are bidirectionally linked according to their *position* parameter.
 In *silang*, this is expressed as: